GervinFung/periotable/README.md

 # The Periodic Table

-Credit to [Evrim Ağacı](https://github.com/evrimagaci) as most of the data is scraped from it
+Major credit to [Evrim Ağacı](https://github.com/evrimagaci) as most of the data is scraped from [periodum](https://github.com/evrimagaci/periodum)

 # Structure